International Haiku Conference – St Albans, UK

 - Charles Trumbull: Georgia O’Keeffe and the Haiku Aesthetic

-- Ian Storr: Haiku, Glass and the British Coastline
+- Ian Storr: A Sense of Place: Haiku, Glass and the British Coast

 - Plenary session led by Iliyana Stoyanova and David Bingham